adamprime/adamtervort/content/posts/training-the-coward.md

-+++
-author = "Adam Tervort"
+---
-title = "Training the Coward Inside" date = "2019-12-21"
+title: "Training the Coward Inside"
-draft = false
-url = "/training-the-coward"
+slug: "/training-the-coward"
+date: 2019-12-20
+lastmod: 2019-12-25
+draft: false
-description = "While we all hope life will be smooth and easy we all know that’s rarely the case.
-All worthwhile pursuits involve training the coward inside us to embrace suffering and push past our breaking point" categories = [""] # in quotes, comma separated tags = [""] # in quotes, comma separated featured_image = "/images/training-the-coward.jpeg" # ideal width is 1440 px
+description: "While we all hope life will be smooth and easy we all know that’s rarely the case.
+All worthwhile pursuits involve training the coward inside us to embrace suffering and push past our breaking point"
-+++
+show_in_homepage: true
+show_description: false

+tags: [suffering]
+categories: [stoicism]

+featured_image: '/images/training-the-coward.jpeg'
+featured_image_preview: '/images/training-the-coward.jpeg'

+comment: true
+toc: false
+autoCollapseToc: true
+math: false
+---

 Recently I’ve been reading a lot about stoic philosophy and applications of stoicism.
 Ryan Holiday has some great books that are good primers on the philosophy and great springboards for applied stoicism.